 This document provides a description of Michelin's natural rubber operations and engagements in sustainable natural rubber, in addition to the Group-level reporting information available in its Universal Registration Document.
 Michelin is primarily a buyer of natural rubber, either from independent suppliers, or from natural rubber joint ventures where Michelin has participation through minority shareholding.
 All natural rubber sourcing is traceable to the processing factory level, and Michelin conducts yearly on-site audits, which include environmental and labor aspects, on individual natural rubber processing factories before they are added to an approved factory list.
-Michelin has ownership of only a limited number of natural rubber operations in Brazil.
 Michelin is committed to a sustainable natural rubber supply chain that promotes sustainable development, and more information on our commitments and approaches can be found on our Sustainable Natural Rubber Dashboard.
 Our Sustainable Natural Rubber Policy defines our commitments and guides our efforts to transform the supply chain.
 Our policy, which is aligned with the GPSNR Policy Framework, commits us to care for the environment, people, rubber farmers, natural resources and our stakeholders, and is now accompanied by our Sustainable Natural Rubber Roadmap 2020-2025 which will guide the implementation of these commitments.